Palace Malice: 2012: two-year-old season

-Palace Malice made his racecourse debut in a maiden race over five furlongs at Belmont Park on July 5, 2012 in which he was ridden by Javier Castellano and finished second, beaten half a length by Carried Interest.
-A month later at Saratoga Race Course he started favorite for a maiden over 6 1/2 furlongs.
-After causing some trouble at the start, he recorded his first success, taking the lead at half way and winning by 3 1/2 lengths from seven opponents.
+Palace Malice made his racecourse debut in a maiden race over five furlongs at Belmont Park on July 5, 2012, in which he was ridden by Javier Castellano and finished second, beaten half a length by Carried Interest.
+A month later at Saratoga Race Course, he started favorite for a maiden over 6 1/2 furlongs.
+After causing some trouble at the start, he recorded his first success, taking the lead at halfway and winning by 3 1/2 lengths from seven opponents.
 He was the first of Curlin's offspring in the United States to win a race.

 2013: three-year-old season

 Palace Malice began his three-year-old season at Fair Grounds Race Course in New Orleans.
 In the Risen Star Stakes on February 23, 2013, he finished a nose in front of Oxbow when taking third place behind Ive Struck A Nerve and Code West.
-At the same course five weeks later he started second favorite for the Louisiana Derby but finished seventh of the 14 runners behind Revolutionary.
+At the same course five weeks later, he started second favorite for the Louisiana Derby and finished seventh of the 14 runners behind Revolutionary.
 On April 13, Palace Malice contested the Blue Grass Stakes on the polytrack surface at Keeneland.
 He tracked the leaders before taking the lead 120 yards from the finish but was caught in the last strides and beaten a neck by Java's War.

 Palace Malice was one of 19 colts to contest the 139th Kentucky Derby at Churchill Downs in which he was ridden by the 47-year-old veteran Mike E. Smith and started at odds of 23.7/1.
 He took the lead from the start and set a very fast pace, the second fastest initial quarter- and half-miles in Derby history, a pace described as "suicidal", and attributed to the decision to put blinkers on him for the first time.
-He was overtaken in the straight and dropped back through the field to finish in 12th place behind race winner Orb.
+He was overtaken in the straight and dropped back through the field to finish 12th behind winner Orb.
 On June 8, 2013, Palace Malice, ridden again by Smith, started at odds of 13.8/1 for the Belmont Stakes.
 Smith tracked across from a wide draw to position the colt just behind the leaders as Frac Daddy set a fast early pace.
-Oxbow went to the front at half way but the Preakness winner was overtaken by Palace Malice on the turn into the straight.
+Oxbow went to the front at halfway, but the Preakness winner was overtaken by Palace Malice on the turn into the straight.
 Palace Malice drew clear in the last quarter mile to win by 3 1/4 lengths from Oxbow, with Orb in third.